Skip to content

 Is Homework Taking too Long?

-Many students with dyslexia take twice as much time to complete assignments then the average student.
+Many students with dyslexia take twice as much time to complete assignments as the average student.
 What’s more, they may retain less when finished.
 As a result, many of these learners are working overtime.
 They need strategies and tricks to make the process more manageable and memorable.
 Here are some helpful homework sites that can assist with the learning process.

 How Can You Make Homework More Enticing?